-Katy tests money-saving apps, tools, and websites to find ones that are legitimate, easy to use, and effective to share with readers.
+Katy tests money-saving apps, tools, and websites to share with readers which ones are legitimate, easy to use, and effective.

 What Is DoorDash?